integrations/terraform-provider-github/website/docs/r/repository_deploy_key.html.markdown

 ## Import

-Repository deploy keys can be imported using a colon-separated pair of repository name and Github's key id.
-The latter can be obtained by Github's SDKs and API.
+Repository deploy keys can be imported using a colon-separated pair of repository name and GitHub's key id.
+The latter can be obtained by GitHub's SDKs and API.

 ```
 $ terraform import github_repository_deploy_key.foo test-repo:23824728